SLS-BRD: A system-level approach to seeking generalised feedback Nash equilibria: Best-response dynamics via system level synthesis

 \subsection{System-level best-response mappings}

-System level synthesis (SLS, \cite{Anderson2019}) is a novel methodology for controller design which lifts the search for optimal controllers into the search of optimal closed-loop responses to disturbances.
-Under this approach, the synthesis of stationary control policies can be equivalently posed as the solution to scalable numerical problems, even when operational constraints on the state and control signals need to be enforced.
-Additionally, the method allows for constraints to be enforced directly on the structure of the control policies.
+System level synthesis (SLS, \cite{Anderson2019}) is a novel methodology for controller design centred on the equivalent representation of control policies in terms of the closed-loop responses that they achieve.
+Unlike similar approaches, such as the Youla \cite{Rotkowitz2005} and input-output (IOP, \cite{Furieri2019}) parametrisations, SLS allows the synthesis of state-feedback policies to be posed as the solution to convex optimisation problems, even when subjected to constraints on the state- and input-signals, and on the structure of the policy itself.
 In this section, we present a system-level parametrisation for the best-response mappings in $\mathcal{G}_{\infty}^{\text{LQ}}$.

 We start by assuming a stabilising profile $(\sig{K}^1, \ldots, \sig{K}^{N_P})$, guaranteed by Assumption \ref{as: GFNE_LQGames_Existence}.
 Each policy is associated with a transfer matrix $\sig{\hat K}^p \in \mathcal{RH}_{\infty}$, $\sig{\hat K}^p = \sum_{n=0}^{\infty} \frac{1}{z^n} \Phi_n^p$, which defines the state-feedback $\sig{\hat u}^p = \sig{\hat K}^p\sig{\hat x}$ in the frequency domain.
 Considering the linear dynamics Eq. \eqref{eq: LinearDynamics},